 Since 2014, anyone can apply for E-residency in Estonia.
 To get the card, just apply online, pay a fee of €120, and wait for the approval of the application.
 Please note that if your application is rejected, this amount will not be refunded.

 It doesn’t matter whether you are a citizen of the European Union or not, but if you are not an EU citizen, the process may take a little longer.
-You have two options on how to do the process:
+You have two options to complete the process:

 Some private companies have already opted for E-residency.
 Startups like Teleport, Funderbeam, and Fundwise have chosen Estonia’s E-residency platform.
-As time goes, Estonia’s private sector and its E-residents continue to reap the benefits of this scheme.
+As time goes, Estonia’s private sector and its E-residents continue to benefit from this scheme.

 How to apply for E-residency and start a company